luigifcruz/CyberEther/docs/contributing.md

 CyberEther is licensed under the [MIT License](/LICENSE).
 All contributions to this project will be released under the MIT License.
 By submitting a pull request, you are agreeing to comply with this license and for any contributions to be released under it.

-Don't forget to add yourself to the [ACKNOWLEDGMENTS](/ACKNOWLEDGMENTS.md) file!
+Don't forget to add yourself to the [Acknowledgments](/docs/acknowledgments) page!

 ## Code of Conduct